 The location and date varies depending on availability of speakers.
 We are run by the members within the group and have a committee.
 We have speakers from different specialities in Clinical Psychology.
 We discuss the application and interview process for Clinical Psychology doctorates as well as current issues in professional Psychology.

 Membership of the Group is open to all Psychology Graduates interested in pursuing a career in Clinical Psychology.
-At present we have a Chair, Vanessa Melton, a Vice Chair, Ben Carroll and Coordinators for the group.
-We do ask members of the group to organise meetings where possible.

 Join our Facebook group